 Climber vs. ClimbPro

-They show you info about the upcoming climbs on the route.
+Hammerhead has a Climber feature, which is similar to Garmin’s ClimbPro.
+They will show you information about the upcoming climbs on the route.
 While Climber works even for unplanned routes, ClimbPro is available only for pre-planned routes.

 I couldn’t test these features side-by-side.
 However, Garmin’s ClimbPro was relatively accurate.
 Sometimes, it took a few seconds until the gradient corresponded with reality.